 Q7.
 What does USCIS recommend for students that file their OPT application online without the I-20 form with the Designated School Official (DSO) recommendation for OPT?
 Should they cancel or withdraw the application before proceeding with a second application?
 Are students able to more easily cancel or withdraw their OPT application online? (understanding the filing fee will not be reimbursed)

 A7.
 Users who file their Form I-765 online do not need to withdraw their application or wait for USCIS to issue an RFE if they realize they failed to include the proper Form I-20 with their submission; they can upload Form I-20 as unsolicited evidence under the “Documents” tab in their online account until USCIS has adjudicated their case.

-If an OPT application is submitted without the Form I-20 with the Designated School Official (DSO) recommendation, USCIS may issue the applicant an RFE for an updated Form I-20.
+If an OPT application is submitted without the Form I-20 with the Designated School Official (DSO) recommendation, USCIS may issue the applicant an RFE for the proper Form I-20.
 The RFE does not alter the requirements for the Form I-20.
-For the (c)(3)(B) eligibility category, the DSO must enter the recommendation for OPT into the applicant’s Student and Exchange Visitor Information System (SEVIS) record within 30 days of the Form I-765 receipt date; and for the (c)(3)(C) eligibility category, the I-20 must have been endorsed by the DSO within 60 days of submitting Form I-765.
+The DSO must endorse the Form I-20 before the student files the Form I-765.
+For the (c)(3)(B) eligibility category, the DSO must have entered the recommendation for OPT into the applicant’s Student and Exchange Visitor Information System (SEVIS) record within the 30 day period before the filing of the Form I-765; and for the (c)(3)(C) eligibility category, the DSO must have entered the recommendation for STEM OPT extension into the student's SEVIS record within the 60 day period before the filing of the Form I-765.